Trump and Greenland: All the questions you’re scared to ask your friends

 In the 1700s, a Danish missionary arrived in Greenland and started lining up settlements and establishing Danish colonization.
 Through most of the 18th and 19th centuries, Greenland was controlled by the Danish.
 The relationship was formally recognized by Denmark after World War II.
 In 1953, the island was fully incorporated as a Danish territory, giving Greenlanders Danish citizenship.

-Things changed in the late 1990s.
+Things changed in the late 1970s.
 In 1979, Greenlanders voted in favor of home rule, establishing a local government.
 In 2009, Greenland earned even more autonomy, achieving self-government status.
-This stands today, with Greenland remaining part of Denmark but Greenland overseeing its own internal affairs.
+This stands today, with Greenland remaining part of Denmark but overseeing its own internal affairs.
 Denmark oversees defense and diplomacy issues, unless the regions opt to partner on an issue.

 Is Greenland bigger than the United States?

-Greenland’s pretty big, but not bigger than the United States
+Greenland is pretty big, but not bigger than the United States

-But no, it’s smaller than the contiguous United States.
+But, no, it’s smaller than the contiguous United States.
 All in all, the United States is about 4.5 times larger than Greenland.

 Still, a lot of people ask this question (it’s a top Google result surrounding Greenland) because map distortions make it appear a lot bigger than it is.